IntelliTect/Coalesce/Coalesce2.0Changes.md

 | `ListGroupAttribute` was removed as a consequence of the removal of the `PropertyValues` endpoint. | Remove usages of this attribute.
 Implement logic for sourcing values from multiple fields in the replacement methods written to replace `PropertyValues`.
 | `Fingerprintable<,>` and `IFingerprintable<,>` have been removed.
 To implement this functionality in a general way, derive a class from `StandardBehaviors<,>`, register your derived class with your applications `IServiceCollection` (e.g. `services.AddScoped(typeof(StandardBehaviors<,>), typeof(MyFingerprintingBehaviors<,>));`), and implement the fingerprint logic in your custom behavior class (probably in `BeforeSave`).
 | Client-exposed methods on your models must be explicitly exposed by adding the `[Coalesce]` attribute. | Add `[Coalesce]` to methods you wish to expose to the client.
 Remove `[InternalUse]` from those you don't wish to expose - it is no longer needed for methods.
+| The `[FileDownload]` attribute was removed, as it served no purpose.
+At best, it was misleading that Coalesce would generate file download API endpoints, which it does not. | Remove usages of this attribute.
+Replace with `[InternalUse]` for properties that shouldn't be sent in normal API responses.

 ## New Features: